moebuzzworx-glitch/partsmanager-pro/README.md

 A modern stock management application built with Next.js 15, TypeScript, Tailwind CSS, and Firebase.

+⚠️ **IMPORTANT**: This software is proprietary.
+Unauthorized copying, distribution, or use is prohibited.
+See [LICENSE.md](LICENSE.md) for details.

 ## Features

 - **User Dashboard**: Overview of inventory, sales, and analytics